TeeJinSeng/ip/docs/README.md

     - `todo testing` - Adds a todo task.
     - `delete 1` - Delete the first task in the list.
     - `listcontact` - Lists all contacts.
-    - `addcontact Apunable /email apunable@gmail.com` - Adds a contact named `Apunable` into contact list.
+    - `addcontact Apunable /phone 12345678 /email apunable@gmail.com /address #00 Pineapple Field` - Adds a contact named `Apunable` into contact list.
     - `deletecontact Apunable` - Deletes the contact named `Apunable` from the contacts.
 1. Refer to the [Features](#features) below for details of each command.